coldshrine/study-notes/books/designing-data-intensive-applications.md

 Garbage collection could be treated like brief planned outages.
 If the runtime can warn the application that a node soon requires a GC pause, the application can stop sending new requests to that node and perform GC while no requests are in progress.

 A variant of this idea is to use the garbage collector only for short-lived objects and to restart the process periodically.

+### Knowledge, truth and lies

+A node cannot necessarily trust its own judgement of a situation.
+Many distributed systems rely on a _quorum_ (voting among the nodes).

+Commonly, the quorum is an absolute majority of more than half of the nodes.

+#### Fencing tokens

+Assume every time the lock server grant sa lock or a lease, it also returns a _fencing token_, which is a number that increases every time a lock is granted (incremented by the lock service).
+Then we can require every time a client sends a write request to the storage service, it must include its current fencing token.

+The storage server remembers that it has already processed a write with a higher token number, so it rejects the request with the last token.

+If ZooKeeper is used as lock service, the transaciton ID `zcid` or the node version `cversion` can be used as a fencing token.